 Observatory: 11:00 to 22:00 (entry until 21:30)

 Formerly known as World Trade Center, Cosmo Tower is Sakishima Island's tallest building and offers a spectacular observation deck on its 55th floor at 256 meters above ground.
 Restaurants and shops are found on the lower and top floors, while offices and conference rooms occupy the many floors in between.

 Shops: 11:00 to 20:00

 The Asia Pacific Trade Center is attached to a large mall with popular shopping and dining facilities.
 The site was designed to host business gatherings and host events, and has large conference facilities for this purpose.

 Hours: 9:00 to 17:00

 The Bird Sanctuary was built on the northwestern corner of Sakishima Island to provide migratory birds with a stop-over location in the huge urbanized area of Osaka.
 The sanctuary has a building from which to watch and learn about birds.

-Sakurajima Island's main attraction is Universal Studios Japan, a popular theme park that opened in 2001.
+Sakurajima Island's main attraction is Universal Studios Japan, a popular theme park.

 Universal Studios Japan